 To identify such relationships, we can define semantic patterns, or groups of patterns (something we call ‘bundles’), which describe a relationship between two concepts, such as a gene and drug, in the form Gene-Verb-Drug.
 We then use TExpress to extract them from the text as semantic triples, aligned to ontologies.

 But some relationships are more ambiguous.
 Adverse events are a great example of this: does the mention of a drug and an indication indicate a treatment or a causal relationship.
 Drugs can treat a headache but also cause one – context is everything!
 We have a lot of experience in solving this kind of problem.
-Machine Learning models can be trained with the curated output from TExpress to help identify relationships in specific contexts and SciBiteAI can be used to simplify the process of serving the trained models to customers for relation extraction.
+Machine Learning models can be trained with the curated output from TExpress to help identify relationships in specific contexts.

 Ultimately, this generates a set of the various attributes that describe a relationship or association which can be ingested into, and subsequently enrich, a knowledge graph.